-Two different versions of the MODIS burned area product are available:
+Three different versions of the MODIS burned area product are available:

 - 1. The official MCD45A1 in HDF-EOS format, which is available as part of the MODIS suite of global land products. - 2.
-The re-projected monthly Geotiffs version available from the University of Maryland.
+The re-projected monthly Geotiff version available from the University of Maryland. - 3.
+The re-projected monthly Shapefile version available from the University of Maryland.